ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

     context_id: UUID4 # unique identifier for the instance
     state: UploadContextState  # one of OPEN, LOCKED, CLOSED
+    name: str  # short meaningful name for the context
     description: str  # used to help distinguish contexts since they aren't linked to studies
     file_uploads: list[FileUpload]  # use list function for default_factory